Apollo 12: "this is the blackest black I ever saw"

-During the Apollo 12 mission astronaut Conrad made the following observation in lunar orbit.
-You can find the transcript on the history.nasa.gov website.
+During the Apollo 12 mission astronaut Charles Conrad made the following observation in lunar orbit (you can find the transcript on the history.nasa.gov website).
 Conrad: "Even Earth orbit at night or the daytime, the sky was never as black as it is here".
 According to Conrad the sky, as he calls it, is the blackest black he has ever seen.
-If this is the case then the stars must have stuck out like a sore thumb.
+If this was the case then the stars must have stuck out like a sore thumb.

 The Apollo 12 transcript reads: